psychiee/TADE/README.md

-# TARES
+# TADRES
-## Tool for Automated Routines of Echelle Spectra
+## Tool for Automatic Data Reduction of Echelle Spectra

-Perform the data redcution of echelle spectra. (preferred for the data obtained at Deokheung Optical Astronomy Observatory)
+Perform the data redcution of echelle spectra. (preferred for the eShel data obtained at Deokheung Optical Astronomy Observatory)
+ - for the data of Shelyak eShel spectrograph, https://www.shelyak.com/description-eshel/?lang=en

 The Goal of Project
  - Be able to perform spectral analysis without IRAF/Linux for the spectra obtained at DOAO (Deokheung Optical Astronomy Observatory).